singhdevhub-lovepreet/encrypty/README.md

-# encrypty
+# Encrypty: Your superfast File encryptor and decryptor

-Encrypty: A file encryptor and decryptor written in C++
+Status:- In Progress